 All unexpended duplication of benefits funding must be accounted for; the DOB process will be conducted multiple times throughout the process.
-Applicants participating in the Program must escrow enough to complete construction after application of the grant cap.
-(See Section 7.8)
+Applicants participating in the Program must escrow a sufficient amount to complete construction after application of the grant cap.